Louisville mass shooting victim had just moved to city two weeks earlier for new bank job

 "And so it's just crazy how she gets taken the day after we reveal that we're having the baby.
 So my child is going to be her basically all over again," her son said.
 "She gave us the name that she always wanted a girl to be named and we're going to stick with it."

-The new details come after Louisville's mayor called on his grieving community to seek comfort in each other during a vigil Wednesday, two days after the mass shooting left five dead and eight wounded.
+The new details come as CNN has learned more about the victims and wounded in Monday's workplace mass shooting, including the survival of a woman who was seated between two people who were killed.

-Bank employee Connor Sturgeon, 25, opened fire with an AR15-style rifle and killed five colleagues while livestreaming the bloodshed before he was fatally shot by a responding officer.
+Old National Bank employee Connor Sturgeon, 25, opened fire with an AR15-style rifle in an office conference room and killed five colleagues before he was fatally shot by a responding officer.
 Farmer, Joshua Barrick, Tommy Elliott, Deana Eckert and James Tutt were shot and killed, police said.

 Of the eight people who were wounded, a 26-year-old police officer remains in critical condition after being shot in the head, requiring brain surgery.